Never mind Nightmare on Elm Street, trying to avoid chocolate and candy apples at Halloween is difficult for us binge eaters.

 Top Tips for Avoiding Binge Eating This Halloween

 If you are a food addict who is concerned about a binge eating disorder this Halloween, here are some therapist reminders that will help you avoid succumbing.

 1 – Manage Your Stress Levels

 As you know, the amount you eat is related to the amount of stress you are under.
 If your stress level gets too high, you will start to eat your feelings.
 When you start to experience warning signs, like a moody attitude, physical symptoms like shaking, sweating, or headaches, or if you feel anxious, take time out.
 Go back to the tools you learned in therapy to help you cope with stress.
 If you have not been to therapy yet, download the Calm App.
 It will help you manage meditation and sleep levels until you get help.

 Water is an effective tool for controlling hunger.
-Studies have shown that drinking 500 ml of water before a meal reduces your calorific intake by 13%.
-There’s further evidence to suggest that we eat when we are thirsty, because the two feelings are so similar.
-Be sure you are hungry, not thirsty, when you experience hunger pangs.
+Studies have shown that drinking 500 ml of water before a meal reduces your caloric intake by 13%.
+There’s further evidence to suggest that we eat when we are thirsty because the two feelings are so similar.
+Be sure you are hungry, not thirsty when you experience hunger pangs.

 Stay Safe this Halloween

 To conclude: all we can advise is that you stay safe this Halloween.
 If you have a slip-up, don’t assume you have slipped back into your old ways.
 There’s a lot of temptation out there.
 It’s OK to be thrown by it.
 The important part is getting back on the wagon and not giving up.